-“I don’t know if there’s a big difference,” Kruger said. “(They’ve made) progress for sure five or six weeks later because Bob’s teams always play very hard and compete on both ends of the floor.
+“I don’t know if there’s a big difference,” Kruger said. “(They’ve made) progress five or six weeks later because Bob’s teams always play very hard and compete on both ends of the floor.
 We know how tough that’s going to be.
-They’re making progress and I’m sure they feel better about their club right now than they did five or six weeks ago.”
+They’re making progress, and I’m sure they feel better about their club right now than they did five or six weeks ago.”

 In that first matchup against the Sooners, it was Oklahoma’s Amath M’Baye giving West Virginia fits inside as he finished with 19 points.

 “That was probably his best game so far,” Kruger said.
 “He’s also had a couple of good games here lately where he’s been aggressive and shot the ball with confidence.
 He had a stretch, though, in the middle (of the year) where he didn’t do that as well.
 It’s good to see him back, he’s a good player.”

 “The game could have gone either way very easily and was tied with five or six minutes to go when we knocked down a couple of shots.
 The game had a few runs in it, but neither team got away from the other.
 It was a good challenge for sure.” – Lon Kruger on the first matchup against the Mountaineers.